The Save the Children Fund Film: Ban

 Save the Children objected to the film and refused to pay for it.
 They prevented it from being shown until 2011, when they eventually agreed to allow a screening by the BFI.
 Kestrel Films, co-founded by Tony Garnett and others, nearly went bankrupt in their legal battle with Save the Children.

 There was a screening at the University of Birmingham in 2014, at the University of Bristol in 2015 and one at the University of Warwick in 2017.
 The screening at Warwick was followed by a panel discussion, which was attended by the then Head of Humanitarian Affairs of Save the Children UK.

-A copy of the film is held at the BFI archives and it can be viewed (for free) by visiting a BFI mediatheque and booking time on one of the viewers there.